 The former French royal residence, is the centerpiece of the estate, attracting 10 million visitors annually.

 With 700 rooms, including iconic spaces like the Hall of Mirrors and Royal Opera, the Palace showcases the pomp of the French monarchy in the late 1700s.
-Most first-time visitors tend to focus their visit on the palace.
+Most first-time visitors tend to focus their visit on the Palace.

-Designed by André Le Nôtre, the Gardens of Versailles are a stunning example of French landscape design, featuring ornate fountains, sculptures, and groves.
+More about the PalaceDesigned by André Le Nôtre, the Gardens of Versailles are a stunning example of French landscape design, featuring ornate fountains, sculptures, and groves.

 If you're visiting between April and October, attend the Musical Fountain Shows, where fountains and water features are synchronized to Baroque music.
 Note: access to the Gardens during these shows requires a special ticket.

-Beyond the gardens lies the Park, spanning about 800 hectares.
-This vast area is crisscrossed by straight paths that divide wooded areas and agricultural fields, offering stunning views of the palace and gardens.
+More about the GardensBeyond the gardens lies the Park, spanning about 800 hectares.
+This vast area is crisscrossed by straight paths that divide wooded areas and agricultural fields, offering stunning views of the Palace and gardens.

 Key features include the 1,670-meter Grand Canal, and the 12-hectare Lake of the Swiss Guard.
 The Park is ideal for those who enjoy long walks and exploring less crowded parts of the estate.

-The Trianon Estate, nestled near the Petit Park, served as a retreat for kings seeking to escape the formalities of court life.
+More about the ParkThe Trianon Estate, nestled near the Petit Park, served as a retreat for kings seeking to escape the formalities of court life.
 This area includes the Grand Trianon, the Petit Trianon, and the Queen’s Hamlet, surrounded by ornamental gardens.

 This area is perfect for visitors who have already explored the main Palace and are interested in the personal lives of the French monarchy.